kaustubhdoval/ili9481-rpi/README.md

 </div>

 <p align="center">
-  A bare-metal, pure C display driver for the ILI9481 TFT panel over an 8-bit parallel interface on Raspberry Pi - built from scratch with no OS-level display abstractions.
+  A bare-metal C display driver for the ILI9481 TFT panel over an 8-bit parallel interface on Raspberry Pi - built from scratch with no OS-level display abstractions.
   <br />
   <a href="https://github.com/kaustubhdoval/ili9481-rpi"><strong>Explore the docs »</strong></a>
   <br />